EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 The stack we build in the series can be used as the base stack for Mannings Live Project: [CI/CD Pipeline for a Web Application Using Jenkins](https://www.manning.com/liveprojectseries/ci-cd-pipeline-ser).

-Below, we will:
+Steps:

 - build a custom Jenkins docker image with JCasC and Plugin Manager
 - run and test it for basic function
 - auto add credentials to talk to GitHub with JCasC
-- test the certificate with a simple pipeline to GitHub
+- test the credentials with a simple pipeline to a private GitHub repo
+- develop shell scripts to manage the stack

 ### Why Jenkins in Docker?

-I try to keep my dev stack off of Windows.
-I only use Windows for gaming so I don't want the dev resources loading unless I need them.
-WSL works great for that.
-The WSL Ubuntu "VM" (sorta kinda), does not even load until I tell it to.
+When I do local development I use my strongest machine, which is also my Windows gaming rig.
+I ***only*** use Windows for gaming so I don't want the dev resources loading in Windows unless I need them.
+WSL (Windows Subsystem for Linux) works great for that.
+By default, the WSL Ubuntu "VM" does not load until I tell it to.
+On top of that, I configure my local dev stack to run in Docker and to only load when I tell them to.

-I also have Ubuntu desktop via dual boot, but it keeps failing for various reasons, NVIDIA drivers key among them.
-So I use WSL and I'll show you how.

-Putting Jenkins in Docker also avoids getting tangled up in Java VM hell on your dev machine.
+Putting Jenkins in Docker also avoids getting tangled up in Java VM version hell on your dev machine.
 If you install Jenkins from the ground up, you also have to install Java.
-Jenkins images already have the correct version of Java installed for the Jenkins version in the image.
+Jenkins container images already have the correct version of Java installed for the Jenkins version in the image.
+If another app in your stack requires a different Java VM, it doesn't matter a ***bit***.

-Running Jenkins as a Docker container is problematic if you want to use Docker containers in your pipelines.
+However, running Jenkins as a Docker container using Docker daemon is problematic if you want to use Docker containers in your pipelines.
 Jenkins [recommends](https://www.jenkins.io/doc/book/installing/docker/) using a DinD (Docker in Docker) container.
-This is [problematic](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) for production, but should work for a local dev stack.
+This is [suboptimal](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) for production, but will work for a local dev stack.

 If you have a dedicated VM for Jenkins, where you are not worried about java VM version differences, etc, then you should consider installing Jenkins in standalone mode, with Docker CLI installed on the same VM.
-That simplifies using Docker in your pipelines. ***The instructions below are still somewhat useful because they lay out how to user JCasC and plugins, in preparation of automating Jenkins setup.***
+That simplifies using Docker in your pipelines and better emulates production. ***The instructions below are still somewhat useful because they lay out how to user JCasC and plugins, in preparation of automating Jenkins setup.***

-> We are doing this step-by-step to increase learning.
-If this were for efficiency, we'd use some IaC tools like Ansible.
+> We build this stack step-by-step to increase learning.
+If this were for efficiency, we'd use Docker Compose and some IaC tools like Ansible.
 A blog entry for that is on my TODO list.

 ## Required Apps

 ### Git CLI and a remote SCM

-I installed git on Ubuntu in WSL2, so the daemon runs the same as it would in a linux VM.
-I keep the IaC faith and don't install anything for the CLI.
+I installed generic git on Ubuntu in WSL2, so the daemon runs the same as it would in a linux VM.
+I keep the IaC faith and don't install any sort of git GUI.

-I use GitHub in this tutorial.
+I use GitHub to host repos.

 ### Docker Daemon